 For more information on Cellar Door Fest click through to their official website here.

-The 2019 Cellar Door Fest will be held from 15th to 17th March.
+While previously held in March, the 2020 Cellar Door Fest will be held from 7th to 9th February.

 Adelaide 500 Car Race